jackyho522/katacoda-scenarios/new-scenario-template/step4.md

 # Step 4 - Improve WordPress Security

-WordPress is software for people to set up websites, but it may suffer several attacks, such as Brute force attacks by attackers.
-It is necessary to Improve WordPress Security.
+WordPress is open-source content management system for people to set up websites, but it may suffer several attacks, such as brute force attacks by attackers.
+It is necessary to improve WordPress Security.
 In this scenario, the iThemes Security plugin and Password bcrypt plugin will be used to improve WordPress Security.
 # iThemes Security
-iThemes Security is a plugin used to secure and protect WordPress
+iThemes Security is a plugin used to secure and protect WordPress.

-## Installation and Set up the iThemes Security plugin
+## Installation and Setting up the iThemes Security plugin
 Press Add New on the left of the WordPress menu.
 ![wp_plugin](./assets/wp_plugin.png)